WordPress or Shopify: which platform is better for building your ecommerce store?

 Almost all WordPress themes will allow for further customization using a little basic coding knowledge, and most of them only require drag-and-drop to add different elements onto the page.

-Another place you can source themes and templates is ThemeForest.
+Another place where you can source themes and templates is ThemeForest.
 With over 1,300 themes dedicated to WordPress and WooCommerce and prices to suit every budget (even free!), you’ll find something to suit any business.
 We suggest reading customer reviews to ensure that the theme you download is safe, secure, and compatible with your WordPress needs.

 Tools and features are the foundations of your ecommerce store.
-They’ll not only be instrumental in helping you sell your products, but also in marketing and targeting.
+They’ll be instrumental not only in helping you sell your products but also in marketing and targeting.

 - Plugin SEO Optimizer: a freemium app that helps to better optimize your organic traffic (more on that later)